Cascalda/H2-Computing/README.md

 ## Contributing
 Contributions to this project are welcome!
 If you have suggestions for improvements, bug fixes, or additional educational materials, please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature/improvement).
+- Create a new branch (git checkout -b feature/improvement).
-Make your changes.
+- Make your changes.
-Commit your changes (git commit -am 'Add some feature').
+- Commit your changes (git commit -am 'Add some feature').
-Push to the branch (git push origin feature/improvement).
+- Push to the branch (git push origin feature/improvement).
-Create a new Pull Request.
+- Create a new Pull Request.
-Please ensure your contributions adhere to the code of conduct.
+- Please ensure your contributions adhere to the code of conduct.

+## License
+This project is licensed under the [MIT License](LICENSE).